CyraCom International

 Data Security:

-Recent MT Mistranslation Examples:
+Recent Machine Translation Mistranslation Examples:

 • In 2020, an officer used Google Translate to try to communicate with a Spanish-speaking driver during a traffic stop.
 When the case went to trial, the court stated:

 “The Court declines to infer that Google Translate accurately translated and communicated Conrad’s request to search Ramirez-Mendoza’s vehicle solely because it may work well generally.
-A review of the record shows that Google Translate is a useful tool with an alarming capacity for miscommunication and error.
+A record review shows that Google Translate is a useful tool with an alarming capacity for miscommunication and error.
 That the app can facilitate basic communication does not make it an adequate method for soliciting consent.
 It need only fail once to obviate a suspect’s consent.”

 • In 2017, Facebook mistranslated a post by a Palestinian man from “good morning” to “hurt them,” leading to his arrest by Israeli police.